Taha-Chaudhry/cpython/README.rst

 ------------------------------

 Bug reports are welcome!
 You can use Github to `report bugs
-<https://github.com/python/cpython/issues>`_, and/or `submit pull requests
+<https://github.com/python/cpython/issues>`_ and/or `submit pull requests
 <https://github.com/python/cpython/pulls>`_.

-You can also follow development discussion on the `python-dev mailing list
+You can also follow the development discussion on the `python-dev mailing list
 <https://mail.python.org/mailman/listinfo/python-dev/>`_.